polygonator-vr/polygonator-vr/_posts/2018-04-11-lvmh-opens-accelerator-initiative-to-discover-and-grow-start-up-brands.md

 The program was fine-tuned through the conglomerate’s other initiative, the LVMH Innovation Award, where it initially came across the brands it decided to support.
 The start-ups will focus on fashion, but will include companies specialising in AI, augmented and virtual reality, e-commerce, anti-counterfeiting and sustainability.

-In related news, it was recently reported that LVMH’s founder, Bernard Arnault, is now the richest person in fashion.
+In related news, it was recently reported that LVMH’s founder, Bernard Arnault, is now the richest person in fashion!